codingABI/DCF77voiceClock/README.md

 - In main menu, volume control or time announcement 35-200mA@3.3V
 - While daily DCF77 synchronisation ~2mA@3.3V (max for 15 minutes)

+The runtime with the 3.7V 3500mA Li-Ion battery is about 14 month.

 ## Buzzer-Codes
 | Buzzer | Meaning |
 | :---  | :--- |